TUSCNetwork/tusc-report/README.md

 npm start myUsername [debug] [no_grouping] [op_type_filter]
 ```

-Replace `myUsername` with the Bitshares user you wish to make a report for.
-Since Bitshares data is completely open, there are no login credentials needed to get a full transaction report on any user.
+Replace `myUsername` with the TUSC user you wish to make a report for.
+Since TUSC data is completely open, there are no login credentials needed to get a full transaction report on any user.

 The debug, no_grouping and op_type_filter parameters are optional.
 `debug = true|false, default = false`